upenn-libraries/sdbmss/README_DOCKER.md

   docker-compose stop db
   ```

-* Run the data migration tasks (this takes a long time):
+* Run the data migration tasks to create a working Rails database out
+  of the data in sdbm_live_copy (this takes a long time):

   ```
-  # migrate it into new Rails schema
+  # migrate sdbm_live_copy into new Rails schema
   docker-compose run rails bundle exec rake sdbmss:migrate_legacy_data
   # OPTIONAL: create some reference data for development use
   docker-compose run rails bundle exec rake sdbmss:create_reference_data